freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-hobbies-and-interests/task-33.md

 ### --feedback--

-A specific date is not in line with the nature of the expression.
+It is not in line with the nature of the expression.

 ---

 A recurring event

+### --feedback--

+The expression doesn't convey this meaning.

 ---